Hochopepper/SwordToShield/Character_Creation/Classes/Warrior.md

 ```

 ### Unyielding
-When you drop to or below 0 hitpoints you may expend a hit die and roll it,
+When you drop to or below 0 hitpoints you may use a reaction to expend a hit die
-adding the result to your current hitpoints.
-You may only do this once per rest.
+and roll it, adding the result to your current hitpoints.
+You may only do this
+once per rest.

 ### Warrior Maneuvers
 You have been trained in the art of war and know a tricks in order to sway